att/sessionOffload/doc/ImplementationGuide_SmartNIC.md

 Once the device has been activated it uses the information supplied in the registration process to securely connect to the OpenOffload device.

 ### Add Session
 Once the device is activated the VNF can decide to offload flows to the OpenOffload device.
-To do this the VNF sends an addSession message to the activsated OpenOffload device.
-At this point the VNF should not see any payload packets from the OpenOffload device, all packets for the session should be handled by the offload device.
+To do this the VNF sends an addSession message to the activated OpenOffload device.
+At this point the VNF will continue to see packets "in-flight" from the network until the OpenOffload device starts processign the flow.
+Then the VNF should not see any payload packets from the OpenOffload device, all packets for the session should be handled by the offload device.

 This message is delivered as a RPC so the VNF will get a synchronous response with a status code.